akkadotnet/akka.net/src/core/Akka.FSharp/README.md

 All of these functions may be used with either actor system or actor itself.
 In the first case spawned actor will be placed under */user* root guardian of the current actor system hierarchy.
 In second option spawned actor will become child of the actor used as [actorFactory] parameter of the spawning function.

+#### Dealing with disposable resources

+When executing application logic inside receive function, be aware of a constant threat of stopping a current actor at any time for various reasons.
+This is an especially problematic situation when you're using a resource allocation - when actor will be stopped suddenly, you may be left with potentially heavy resources still waiting for being released.

+Use `mailbox.Defer (deferredFunc)` in situations when you must ensure operation to be executed at the end of the actor lifecycle.

+Example:

+    let disposableActor (mailbox:Actor<_>) =
+        let resource = new DisposableResource()
+        mailbox.Defer ((resource :> IDisposable).Dispose)
+        let rec loop () =
+            actor {
+                let! msg = mailbox.Receive()
+                return! loop ()
+            }
+        loop()

 ### Actor spawning options

 To be able to specifiy more precise actor creation behavior, you may use `spawnOpt` and `spawne` methods, both taking a list of `SpawnOption` values.
 Each specific option should be present only once in the collection.
 When a conflict occurs (more than one option of specified type has been found), the latest value found inside the list will be chosen.